DRIP-project/meta/Code.of.Conduct.DRiP.md

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 1.4, available at [https://www.contributor-covenant.org/version/1/4/code-of-conduct.html](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
-It is also adapted from [Fermi LAT Collaboration Code of Conduct](https://www-glast.stanford.edu/codeofconduct.pdf) Inspiration were also adapted from [Qiskit metapackage](https://github.com/Qiskit/qiskit-metapackage/blob/master/CODE_OF_CONDUCT.md).
+It is also adapted from [Fermi LAT Collaboration Code of Conduct](https://www-glast.stanford.edu/codeofconduct.pdf).
+Inspiration was also taken from the [Qiskit metapackage](https://github.com/Qiskit/qiskit-metapackage/blob/master/CODE_OF_CONDUCT.md).